 Section 1.2.
 Deadline to submit a correction request

-A priori, it is always possible to submit this application as long as the fee for delivery has not been paid (R612-36 CPI).
+A priori, it is always possible to present this request as long as the delivery fee has not been paid (R612-36 CPI).

 Concerning the correction of the priority, a request for correction can only be fulfilled: